Jonathan S. Katz — Chief Operating Officer

 Annie contributes to the Company’s publicity and marketing strategies and to the development of various projects on the Company’s slate.
 She co-edited the promotional book, Wall Street: The Collector’s Edition, which was printed by Newmarket Press in conjunction with the release of Wall Street: Money Never Sleeps.
 Annie also manages the collection of 35mm prints of the 80 plus Pressman produced films to be archived in the ”Pressman Collection” at the Academy Film Archive, a division of the Academy of Motion Picture Arts and Sciences located at the Pickford Center for Motion Picture Study in Hollywood.
 Annie has appeared in front of the camera portraying such memorable and unique characters like the tough co-ed, Stella Roche, opposite Michael Caine in the Oliver Stone-directed and Pressman-produced The Hand; Nurse Hallaway in the Vietnam War film, Purple Hearts, opposite Cheryl Ladd and Ken Wahl; Spalding Gray’s wife who sings the Talking Head’s song, “Dream Operator” during a fashion show in David Byrne’s True Stories; and Jane Butterfield, the pushy real estate agent in the dirndl skirt, in Tim Burton’s Beetle Juice.
 Annie received her B.A. in Theatre Studies from the University of Colorado and attended The American Conservatory Theater in San Francisco and the National Theater Institute, a part of the Eugene O’Neill Center for Performing Art in Waterford, CT.

 Sam contributes to the Company’s marketing and social media strategies and to the development of various projects on the Company’s Slate.
-He has worked on the sets of Terence Malick’s Tree of Life and Timothy Linh Bui’s Powder Blue.
-For the Pressman-produced Bad Lieutenant: Port of Call New Orleans directed by Werner Herzog, Sam shot and edited The Making of The Bad Lieutenant included on the film’s DVD.
-Sam recently graduated with a degree in Film & Media Studies from Stanford University.
+He has worked on the sets of Terrence Malick’s Tree of Life and Timothy Linh Bui’s Powder Blue.
+For the Pressman-produced Bad Lieutenant: Port of Call New Orleans directed by Werner Herzog, Sam shot and edited The Making of The Bad Lieutenant included on the film’s DVD as well as directing and producing the behind the scenes materials of The Man Who Knew Infinity.
+Sam graduated with a degree in Film & Media Studies from Stanford University.
 While at Stanford Sam twice was the President of the Stanford Film Society and Director of the Advanced Filmmakers Workshop.
 His short film Experiment 93474 played at the 2011 Cannes Film Festival Shorts Corner and his short documentary Tres Fronteras played at the 2012 Palo Alto Film Festival.
 Sam recently completed his directorial debut titled Reconquest of the Useless, a cinematic pilgrimage to the Amazon Jungle and the films of Werner Herzog.
-The film will make its European premiere at The Zurich Film Festival, and its US premiere at The Woodstock Film Festival this year.
+The film made its world premiere at The Zurich Film Festival, and its US premiere at The Woodstock Film Festival.
+It went on to show at the Festival of New Latinamerican Cinema of Havana, Thessaloniki Documentary Film Festival, Virginia Film Festival, Sun Valley Festival, and Docs MX (Mexico City) among others.
+Recently Sam produced The Jingoist, a political thriller set in the days after 9/11, which is in post-production.